amaliaskilton/flibl/example_eafs_and_configs/README.md

   * Recorded in 2019 and transcribed in 2022.
   * Recordings are archived as [California Language Archive 2018-19.044](http://dx.doi.org/doi:10.7297/X2W66J11)

 In all files, the transcription tiers have the type `tca` and use an ASCII-only practical orthography that represents all of the phonemic contrasts.
 The `no_child_language` file also has transcription tiers in the official Peruvian Ticuna orthography with the type `tca-po`.
-These are not imported to FLEx with these config files.
+Only the `tca` tiers are imported to FLEx with these config files.